Pied butcherbird: Feeding

+A Pied Butcherbird being hand-fed.

-The pied butcherbird is carnivorous, and eats insects such as beetles, bugs, ants, caterpillars, and cockroaches, as well as spiders and worms.
-It preys on vertebrates up to the size of such animals as frogs, skinks, mice, and small birds such as the silvereye (Zosterops lateralis), house sparrow (Passer domesticus), double-barred finch (Taeniopygia bichenovii), willie wagtail (Rhipidura leucophrys), and grey teal (Anas gracilis) duckling.
-It has been looked upon favourably by farmers as it hunts such pests as grasshoppers and rodents.
-Some individuals look for scraps around houses and picnic sites, and can become tame enough to be fed by people, either by hand or by tossing food in the air.
-The pied butcherbird also eats fruit, such as those of sandpaper figs (Ficus coronata), native cherry (Exocarpos cupressiformis), African boxthorn (Lycium ferocissimum) and grapes (Vitis vinifera), and nectar of the Darwin woollybutt (Eucalyptus miniata).
+The pied butcherbird is carnivorous and eats insects such as beetles, bugs, ants, caterpillars, and cockroaches, as well as spiders and worms.
+It preys on vertebrates up to the size of animals such as frogs, skinks, mice, and small birds such as the silvereye (Zosterops lateralis), house sparrow (Passer domesticus), double-barred finch (Taeniopygia bichenovii), willie wagtail (Rhipidura leucophrys), and grey teal (Anas gracilis) duckling.
+It has been looked upon favourably by farmers, since it hunts such pests as grasshoppers and rodents.
+Some individuals look for scraps around houses and picnic sites and can become tame enough to be fed by people, either by hand or by tossing food in the air.
+The pied butcherbird also eats fruit, such as those of sandpaper figs (Ficus coronata), native cherry (Exocarpos cupressiformis), African boxthorn (Lycium ferocissimum), and grapes (Vitis vinifera), and nectar of the Darwin woollybutt (Eucalyptus miniata).

-The pied butcherbird often perches on a fencepost, stump or branch while foraging for prey.
+The pied butcherbird often perches on a fencepost, stump, or branch while foraging for prey.
 It generally pounces on victims on the ground and eats them there.
-At times, it may hop or run along hunting ground-based food, and occasionally seize flying insects.
-It generally forages alone, or occasionally in pairs.
-The pied butcherbird has been observed hunting collaboratively with the Australian hobby, either picking off common starlings or rufous-throated honeyeaters disturbed by the larger hobby, or flushing out small birds from bushes, which the larger bird then hunts.
-The pied butcherbird sometimes stores food items by impaling them on a stick or on barbed wire, or shoving them in a nook or crevice.
+At times, it may hop or run along hunting ground-based food and occasionally seize flying insects.
+It typically forages alone or occasionally in pairs.
+The pied butcherbird has been observed hunting collaboratively with the Australian hobby, either picking off common starlings or rufous-throated honeyeaters disturbed by the larger hobby or flushing out small birds from bushes, which the larger bird then hunts.
+The pied butcherbird sometimes stores food items by impaling them on a stick or on barbed wire or shoving them in a nook or crevice.

 Cultural significance

 Several Australian and international composers have been inspired by and written music incorporating the songs of the pied butcherbird, including Henry Tate, David Lumsdaine (who described it as "a virtuoso of composition and improvisation"), Don Harper, Olivier Messiaen, Elaine Barkin, John Rodgers, Ron Nagorcka, and John Williamson.
-In the dance 'Bird Song' by Siobhan Davies, the main central solo was accompanied by the call of a pied butcherbird and this same sound provided inspiration to much of the dance, including the improvisational aspects.
-Composer and researcher Hollis Taylor has studied pied butcherbird song for 12 years, and has released a double CD called Absolute Bird based on fifty-plus pied butcherbird nocturnal solo songs.
-Taylor's 'Is Birdsong Music?
-Outback Encounters with an Australian Songbird' offers portraits of the remote locations where the species is found.
+In the dance "Bird Song" by Siobhan Davies, the main central solo was accompanied by the call of a pied butcherbird, and this same sound provided inspiration to much of the dance, including the improvisational aspects.
+Composer and researcher Hollis Taylor has studied pied butcherbird songs for 12 years and has released a double CD called Absolute Bird based on fifty-plus pied butcherbird nocturnal solo songs.
+Taylor's "Is Birdsong Music?
+Outback Encounters with an Australian Songbird" offers portraits of the remote locations where the species is found.

 In the now extinct Warray language spoken on the Adelaide River in Arnhem Land, Cracticus nigrogularis was known as lopolopo.